boramalper/himawaripy/README.md

 ### For Mac OSX Users

 OSX has deprecated crontab, and replaced it with `launchd`.
-To set up a launch agent, copy the provided sample `plist` file in `osx/com.user.himawaripy.plist` to `~/Library/LaunchAgents`, and edit the following entries if required
+To set up a launch agent, copy the provided sample `plist` file in `osx/org.boramalper.himawaripy.plist` to `~/Library/LaunchAgents`, and edit the following entries if required

     mkdir -p ~/Library/LaunchAgents/
-    cp osx/com.user.himawaripy.plist ~/Library/LaunchAgents/
+    cp osx/org.boramalper.himawaripy.plist ~/Library/LaunchAgents/

-* `ProgrammingArguments` needs to be the `/path/to/himawaripy/installation`.
+* `ProgrammingArguments` needs to be the path to himawaripy installation.
 This *should* be `/usr/local/bin/himawaripy` by default, but himawaripy may be installed elsewhere.

 * `StartInterval` controls the interval between successive runs, set to 10 minutes (600 seconds) by default, edit as desired.

 Finally, to launch it, enter this into the console:

-    launchctl load ~/Library/LaunchAgents/com.user.himawaripy.plist
+    launchctl load ~/Library/LaunchAgents/org.boramalper.himawaripy.plist

 ## Uninstallation